mykle1/MMM-BMW-DS/README.md

 * Support for a host of different languages from the API
 * CSS provided for coloring and sizing.
 Make it your own.

+## Simple sound support

+By default it will play rain sound when raining (when darksky data says it's raining) for one minute and then again every 5 minutes until the data changes.
+Same for thunder.
+You will have to provide the wind mp3 file and name it wind.mp3 and place it in the sounds folder of this module.
+You can use any mp3 files you like as long as you name them rain.mp3, thunder.mp3 and wind.mp3 and place them in the sounds folder of this module.

 ## Examples

 * Default white